Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 It took us a while to work on it because we didn't want to offer a formal/solemn piece.

-Moreover, the goal with this three-piece suit is that each piece taken separately can constitute a beautiful outfit, whether it is the jacket, the vest or the pants, in order to create numerous combinations.
+Besides, the goal with this three-piece suit is that each piece taken separately can constitute a beautiful outfit, whether it is the jacket, the vest or the pants, in order to create numerous combinations.

 We imagined an ecru shirt to go with this suit and we are going to present it to you.
-It is there as a solid neutral base, the difficulty being to offer a fabric that is both very versatile, but with personality.
+It is there as a solid neutral base, the difficulty being to propose a fabric that is both very versatile, but with personality.
 You will see what we chose…

 Men's gray suit

-This photo represents the balance we wanted: a contemporary silhouette, with a beautiful fabric, while still being relaxed.
-It’s “soft tailoring”!
+This photo represents the balance we wanted: a contemporary silhouette, with a beautiful fabric, while being relaxed.
+It's "soft tailoring"!
 Suit, shirt (launching this Saturday, February 15) and BonneGueule brogues .

 Just the jacket for a drink, the vest alone for layering, or the mismatched pants to wear with sneakers: you'll have plenty to do!

-I would also like to warmly thank Ferla, it is the first time that I have seen an Italian draper so open and flexible in the face of our desire to create our "custom" stripe, and without them I don't think we would have could have had such a result.
+I would also like to warmly thank Ferla, it is the first time that I have seen an Italian draper so open and flexible in the face of our desire to create our "custom" stripe, and without them I don't think we could have had such a result.

 A striped fabric specially developed for us